apache/incubator-stormcrawler/RELEASING.md

 - Next, checkout the svn dist dev space from https://dist.apache.org/repos/dist/dev/incubator/stormcrawler
 - Create a new folder `stormcrawler-x.y.z-RC1`.
 - Add the `apache-stormcrawler-VERSION-incubating-source-release*` files from `stormcrawler/target/` to this folder.
+  - `echo "  apache-stormcrawler-3.2.0-incubating-source-release.tar.gz" >> apache-stormcrawler-3.2.0-incubating-source-release.tar.gz.sha512`
+  - `echo "  apache-stormcrawler-3.2.0-incubating-source-release.zip" >> apache-stormcrawler-3.2.0-incubating-source-release.zip.sha512`
 - Ensure to add the file name to the `sha512` signature of the `apache-stormcrawler-VERSION-incubating-source-release*.zip.sha512` file as this is not automatically done via Maven.
-- Commit the change set to the dist area.
+- Commit the change set to the dist area (commit message "adding X.Y.Z-RC1").
 Check that the files are present in https://dist.apache.org/repos/dist/dev/incubator/stormcrawler/stormcrawler-x.y.z-RC1

 #### Check the Release Artifacts